Human Rights Assessment Service

 What is the cost of this service?

-The service is categorized as a “non-basic” service.
-This means that the user organizations are collectively and equally responsible for all service costs as defined by the annual HuRi service budget.
+The service is categorised as a “non-basic” service.
+This means that the user organisations are collectively and equally responsible for all service costs as defined by the annual HuRi service budget.
 Each assessment is paid for by the requestor.
-Contact service responsible for more details.
+Contact Domain Coordinator for more details.

 Who can join the service?

-This is a global service and the general rule is that all energy operators can become a user organization.
+This is a global service and the general rule is that all energy operators can become a user organisation.
 Other companies are subject to reference group approval.